Visionary Lecture Series

 Write your awesome label here.

 The Profectum Visionary Lecture Series had its inaugural season in 2023-24, and drew audiences of thousands across the globe throughout the year.
-This year, the free public lecture series will run between October 2024 - August 2025, live online via Zoom.
-Watch this space for announcements of new exciting, innovative and prestigious speakers!
-Everyone is welcome!
-All those who are interested in DIR and related areas of knowledge and practice should attend.
+Join us for our free public lecture series, running between November 2024 - May 2025, live online via Zoom.
+Everyone is welcome - the series is open to all!
+We invite everyone who is interested in DIR and related areas of knowledge and practice to attend.

 Last year's series (2023-24):